shaffayqazi/E-commerce-App/README.md

 4. Push your changes to your fork.
 5. Open a pull request with a detailed description of your changes.

-##License
+## License
 E-commerce App is licensed under the MIT License.
 See the LICENSE file for more details.

-##Contact
+## Contact
-For any inquiries or feedback, please reach out to your-email@example.com.
+For any inquiries or feedback, please reach out to abdulshaffayqazi@gmail.com.